ahmetegesel/mongofn/README.md

 To be able to reuse this code snippet you may be storing the client instance somewhere and reach it from other place in your project, but it is still done imperatively.
+Plus, you might have to implement your own reusable functions.

+Mongofn provides this re-usability out of the box.
 Here is a collection usage in Mongofn:

 ```js
 const { useCollection } = require('mongofn');